codingwithjen/capstone1-idea/proposal.md

 ***

-1. What goal will your website be designed to achieve?
+**1. What goal will your website be designed to achieve?**

 - The goal is to display weather forecasts around the world and to give the user the ability to create and customize tabs for different cities, and/or preferences on what the user sees when first visiting the website.
 For example, I want to customize a tab to see Seattle, Washington's weather based on a 7-day forecast, as opposed to a morning, afternoon, or even breakdown, and I want to toggle the temperature unit from Fahrenheit to Celsius.

-2. What kind of users will visit your site?
-In other words, what is the demographic of your users?
+**2. What kind of users will visit your site?
+In other words, what is the demographic of your users?**

 - Anyone who is interested in finding out about what the weather forecast will be for that day or upcoming week.
 As a person who checks the weather everyday, I would assume the user is wanting to travel, or has a long commute to work or to a desired location, city, or Country.
 The demographic would be anyone between 18 years old and up.
 There is a possibility that most of the users are female users.

-3. What data do you plan on using?
-You may have not picked your actual API yet, which is fine, just outline what kind of data you would like to contain.
+**3. What data do you plan on using?
+You may have not picked your actual API yet, which is fine, just outline what kind of data you would like to contain.**

 - The Weather API I want to use on my website is [Open Weather Map API] (https://openweathermap.org/api).
 I want to the current weather data or a One Call API (get current, forecase, and historical weather data).

-4. In brief, outline your approach to creating your project (knowing that you may not know everything in advance and that these details might change later).
+**4. In brief, outline your approach to creating your project (knowing that you may not** know everything in advance and that these details might change later).
 Answer questions like the ones below, but feel free to add more information:
 `